Rights of Englishmen

 The "rights of Englishmen" are the traditional rights of English subjects and later English-speaking subjects of the British Crown.

-In the 18th century, some of the colonists who objected to British rule in the thirteen British North American colonies that would become the first United States argued that their traditional rights as Englishmen were being violated.
-The colonists sought to retain the rights they or their ancestors had traditionally enjoyed in England, including the establishment of a local, representative government.
+In the 18th century, some of the colonists who objected to British rule in the thirteen British North American colonies that would become the United States of America argued that their traditional rights as Englishmen were being denied by the Crown and the British Parliament.
+The colonists sought to retain the rights they or their ancestors had traditionally enjoyed in Britain, including the guarantee of a local, representative government.
 Their demands were especially focused on issues of judicial fairness such as opposition to being transported to England for trial and the principle of no taxation without representation.
-Belief in these rights subsequently became a widely accepted justification for the American Revolution.
+Defense of these rights subsequently became a widely accepted motivation and justification for the American Revolution.

 Historical background

 18th-century English jurist William Blackstone attempted to explain the rights of English citizens.

 In the tradition of Whig history, Judge William Blackstone called them "The absolute rights of every Englishman".
 He described the Fundamental Laws of England in his influential Commentaries on the Laws of England (1765), in which he explained how they had been established slowly over centuries of English constitutional history.
 They were certain basic rights that all subjects of the English monarch were understood to be entitled to, such as those expressed in Magna Carta since 1215, the Petition of Right in 1628, the Habeas Corpus Act 1679 and the Bill of Rights 1689.

 In a legal case that came to be known as Calvin's Case, or the Case of the Postnati, the Law Lords decided in 1608 that Scotsmen born after King James I united Scotland and England (the postnati) had all the rights of Englishmen.
 This decision would have a subsequent effect on the concept of the "rights of Englishmen" in British America.